Amartya-007/swigato_project/README.md

-# Swigato 🍔🍕🍟 – The Food App I Wish My Hostel Had!
+# Swigato 🍔🍕🍟 – The Food App I Wish My Hostel Had

 ## *A Python Project by Amartya Vishwakarma (a.k.a.
 That Guy Who Codes at 2AM)*